Choosing the Right Laboratory Incubator: CO₂, Shaking, and General-Purpose Options Explained

 Space Planning and Stackable Solutions

 Laboratories are often constrained by space, especially in multi-user environments.
-When evaluating incubators, consider:
+When choosing the right laboratory incubator, consider:

 - Stackable configurations to double capacity without increasing footprint.